 It doesn’t go too far though, as they close in on the signal, attempting to orbit a nearby planet, the ship’s systems shut down and they crash land.
 Mister Terrific does a TV interview, outing the existence of Batman Beyond and laying the blame on the uSphere project’s delay on his attempted break-in.
 While in the Madagascar Sea, a cargo ship is attacked by the weird maybe Brainiac creature.
 At that same time, 22,300 miles above the Earth, on a Justice League satellite an intervention of sorts is taking place.
 The League transports Ronnie Raymond out of strip club to tell him Firestorm is needed.
 He immediately accuses Jason, but in actuality Jason had nothing to do with it.
 Arsenal, Green Arrow’s replacement, isn’t thrilled to see Ronnie or Jason and starts demanding answers about Ollie’s death.
 Ronnie finally breaks down and admits he’s to blame.
 He reminds them that he lost his mother (still gets me!) because she was in Pittsburgh, while Washington and New York were declared priorities.
 Aquaman tries to reason with him, “It was war, Raymond.
 We all suffered” but Ronnie doesn’t want to hear it.
 “I’m living for me now” he declares before transporting himself back to Earth, “Firestorm is finished.
 Forever”…and Jason seems to agree.

-Shag here again – That’s it for this month!
+Shag here again – Wow!
+What an ending!
+That’s it for this month!
 Thanks again to Tim for this fantastic coverage!
 Next month Tim will return with further coverage of, The New 52: Futures End!
 Let us know what you think of this weekly series in the comments.

 Support Firestorm (and Kord Industries)!
 Fan the flame!